James-2879/OuraAppleHealth/README.md

 # OuraAppleHealth
+## V1 (deprecated)

-Apple Shortcuts for exporting Oura data to Apple Health using the _V2 API_.
+Apple Shortcuts for exporting Oura data to Apple Health using the _V1 API_.

+> [!IMPORTANT]
+> These shorcuts use the soon-to-be deprecated V1 Oura API; see the _main_ branch for up-to-date V2 shortcuts.
+V1 also does not include blood oxygen.

 ## Table of contents
 1. [Introduction](#introduction)